T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 #### Usage :
- Explain to the user how to use your project . for example:
+ How to use the project:
- - type in search product_name to search for a product.
+ - Type in classification to specify the movie's rating.
- - type in list_products to show all the products in the grocery.
+ - Type in FilmsSelection to show all the movies in the selected category.
- - type in show product_name to get information about this product.
+ - Type in song to get your favorite song.
- - type in buy product_name to buy the product .
- - and so on...
+ - Type in lastquestion with approval or rejection to hear a motivational message.

 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.